gvbl/Text-A-Pic/legal/privacy.md

 CAMERA
 Used to take photos only, no video recording is performed by the app.

-READ_SMS
-This permission is required to fill out the "from" field of the data structure used to send text messages.
-We do not read user's SMS messages.

 SEND_SMS
 Used to send photos by SMS.